Basilica of Our Lady of Walsingham: Early history

 When the Chapel of Saint Catherine of Alexandria (Slipper Chapel) was built, Walsingham was second only to Canterbury in importance as an English pilgrimage site, attracting pilgrims from across the country and beyond.

 In 1538, following King Henry VIII's English Reformation, the chapel fell into disuse and was repurposed over the centuries as a poorhouse, a forge, a cowshed, and a barn.
 In 1863, Charlotte Pearson Boyd (1837–1906), a wealthy local woman and convert to Catholicism from Anglicanism, identified the chapel.
 She purchased the building from the farm owner in 1896, restored it, and then donated the chapel to Downside Abbey for Catholic devotion.
 The chapel underwent further restoration in 1904 under the direction of architect Thomas Garner.

-On 6 February 1897, the Our Lady of the Annunciation Church in King's Lynn was re-established as the national shrine of Our Lady of Walsingham, authorising the image for public veneration by papal rescript from Pope Leo XIII.
+On 6 February 1897, the Our Lady of the Annunciation Church in King's Lynn was re-established as the Pontifical Shrine of Our Lady of Walsingham, authorising the image for public veneration by papal rescript from Pope Leo XIII.
 In 1934, the image was subsequently translated to the Chapel of Saint Catherine of Alexandria (Slipper Chapel) in Houghton Saint Giles, near Walsingham.

 On the Feast of the Assumption, 15 August 1934, Bishop Laurence Youens of Northampton celebrated the first public Mass in the Slipper Chapel in four hundred years.
-Two days later, Cardinal Francis Bourne led a national pilgrimage of the Catholic bishops of England and Wales, along with more than 10,000 people, to the shrine.
-From that date, it became the Catholic national shrine of Our Lady of Walsingham.
+Two days later, Cardinal Francis Bourne led a National Pilgrimage of the Catholic Bishops of England and Wales, along with more than 10,000 people, to the shrine.
+From that date, it became the Catholic National Shrine of Our Lady of Walsingham.